lynnlangit/aws-for-bioinformatics/7_REF_Info/5_ARCH-PATTERNS.md

-## Genomic-scale Pipeline Reference Architecture
+# Genomic-scale Pipeline Architecture Patterns

-Six key patterns used in creating reproducible genomic-scale cloud analysis pipelines include the following:
+Six key patterns used in creating reproducible and scalable genomic-scale cloud analysis pipelines include the following:

 1. **Functional programming** for side-effect free parallel processing (rather than OOP).
 Genomic tasks should be independent of each other and not depend on any other genomic tasks (or splitable tasks).